Prime Day deals end soon! View Deals

 • Docs on demand Import documents from Google Drive and Microsoft OneDrive directly to your device to mark up.
 Export your notebooks to Microsoft OneNote.

-• AI reading features - Get Recaps on thousands of bestseller series.
-Coming in 2026: Story So Far for spoiler-free book catch-ups and Ask this Book for in-text questionsavailable on thousands of Kindle books.
+• AI reading features - Get Recaps on thousands of bestseller series, and now with Story So Far, get spoiler-free book catch ups.
+Coming in 2026: Ask this Book for in-text questionsavailable on thousands of Kindle books.

 • Long battery life Weeks of reading and writing on a single charge.